-The reason this texture-advection method is faster than previous texture-based methods on surfaces is because the injection, blending, and advection of noise textures is done in image space.
-The key to transforming the three-dimensional nature of textures on surfaces to a two-dimensional problem is via the projection of the vector field to image space.
+One reason this texture-advection method is faster than previous texture-based methods on surfaces is because the injection, blending, and advection of noise textures is done in image space.
+The key to transforming the three-dimensional nature of textures on surfaces to a two-dimensional problem is via the projection of the vector field to image space, as illustrated in Figure 10.

-The vector field from the isosurface is projected onto image space via the velocity image described in Section 3.
-Then, the image is warped according to a regular, rectilinear mesh.
+The vector field from the isosurface is projected onto image space via the velocity image described in Section 3.1.
+Then, the image is warped according to a regular, rectilinear mesh as described in Section 3.2 and illustrated on the right in Figure 10.
 By distorting the image according the projected velocity vectors located at the grid intersections, we are implicitly resampling the vector field.
 This resampling implies some consequences.
 Unlike the nature of boundary surfaces, isosurfaces may contain very small, disconnected pieces.
 In some cases these pieces may only cover a few pixels.
 This implies that we need a high vector field resampling rate when advecting the textures in image space.
-In other words, the sampling-to-pixel ratio should not be too small, e.g., sampling at every pixel or every other pixel.
+In other words, the sampling to pixel ratio should be small, e.g., sampling at every pixel or every other pixel.
 In order to handle this, we give the user the option of different advection grid resolutions.
 In our implementation, the highest grid resolution samples the vector field at every pixel, while the second highest advection grid resolution samples the vector field at every other pixel.